opsit-io/opsit-explang-docs/docs/explang-alg.md

 ### `for-in` loop

-To iterate through the elements of a colleaction or sequence  use `for-in` operator:
+To iterate through the elements of a collection or sequence  use `for-in` operator:

 ```julia
 > for c in [ "one", "two", "three" ]